 8 - Do you find the process of working with an outside editor difficult or essential (or both)?

 Essential, absolutely.
 Sometimes I have to sit with edits before embracing them, and sometimes I don’t take editorial advice, but for the most part I only feel deep appreciation when someone reads my work on a cellular level and wants to help me make it the strongest manifestation it can be.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (poetry to short stories to the novel to critical prose)?
+10 - How easy has it been for you to move between genres (poetry to short stories to critical prose)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?

 I don’t have a daily routine.
 My routine is more dictated by the seasons.
 Since I teach, I tend to have more time between semesters and in the summer.
 That’s when I make a point of creating routines so that I can milk every moment out of the possible time I have available to me.

 12 - When your writing gets stalled, where do you turn or return for (for lack of a better word) inspiration?